These are stressful times.

 Employee stress is high

-Employee stress may be hitting an historic high: Nearly 70% of workers across every demographic report the coronavirus pandemic is the most stressful time of their professional lives, ranking as more stressful than the Great Recession of 2008.
+Employee stress may be historically high: Nearly 70% of workers across every demographic report the coronavirus pandemic has been the most stressful time of their professional lives, ranking as more stressful than the Great Recession of 2008.

-Distraction and difficulty focusing are taking their toll, too.
-Research revealed that 40% of employees in late March admitted to lower productivity.
+Research revealed that 40% of employees admitted to lower productivity.
 And this productivity loss is high: six in 10 workers report losing at least an hour per day, with another 32% losing two or more hours per workday.
 Lower productivity may have hit millennials hardest first, but as time passes and the crisis unfolds, baby boomers are also suffering from decreasing productivity.

 There is also a looming sense of dread that the crisis is not over as employers and employees alike contend with uncertainty.
 The wave of intense emotions stemming from fear, anxiety, isolation and anger can be overwhelming- leading to chronic stress that can create what is called “crisis fatigue.”
 Crisis fatigue can make people feel overwhelmed, tired and emotionally numb.